panmengxin/mengxin_pan/index.md

     alt="Dr. Mengxin Pan">
     </div>
 <!-- In your paragraph, link to it using #opportunities -->
-<p style="font-size: clamp(16px, 3vw, 18px); line-height: 1.5; margin-bottom: 5px;text-indent: 2em;text-align: justify;">I am seeking Master's and Ph.D. students to join my <strong>"Climate and Weather Extremes Lab"</strong> in <strong>Spring/Fall 2026</strong>.
+<p style="font-size: clamp(16px, 3vw, 18px); line-height: 1.5; margin-bottom: 5px;text-indent: 2em;text-align: justify;">I am seeking Master's and Ph.D. students to join my <strong>"Climate and Weather Extremes Lab"</strong> in <strong>Fall 2026 or Spring/Fall 2027</strong>.
 Both Master's and PhD students have comprehensive funding support, covering tuition and living expenses in Vancouver, Canada.
 Please email me if you are interested.
 See more details in <a href="#opportunities">opportunities</a>.</p>

   <!-- Research Section -->
     <h2 style="font-size: clamp(20px, 4vw, 24px); color: #333; margin: 5px 0 10px; padding-bottom: 8px; border-bottom: 2px solid #75bbfd;">Research & Publications</h2>